Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/Findings/recommendations.md

 - customer inactivity and reactivation
 - seasonal purchasing patterns

-A moving-average measure could also be incorporated into future reporting where a clearer view of the underlying sales trend is required.
+A moving-average measure can provide additional context by separating the underlying sales trend from short-term monthly volatility.

 ### Expected business benefit